quantmind/agile/docs/ansible.md

 #### Additional variables
 A list of additional variables, name (default value), for twicking installation.
-These variables should be overwritten in the ``vars`` directory of the ``inventories`` role in your application roles.
+These variables should be overwritten in the ``vars`` directory of the ``inventories`` role in your application.

 * **lux_service_path** (``/var/opt``) path where to install services
 * **requirement_files** (``["requirements.txt"]``) List of requirement files to pip install